ductuantruong/TripleNet/README.md

 # TripletNet
-This is a pytorch implementation of [Triply Supervised Decoder Networks for Joint Detection and Segmentation](https://arxiv.org/abs/1809.09299) paper.
+This is a pytorch implementation of the TripleNet and PairNet models from the paper [Triply Supervised Decoder Networks for Joint Detection and Segmentation](https://arxiv.org/abs/1809.09299).
 The source code is runnable.
-However, there are still bugs in our implementations that output weird predictions.
+However, due to remaining bugs in our implementations, the models will output weird predicitions.

 ## Installation